 I can feel you lifting me, above the atmosphere

-“This I Know” is a groove-driven R&B outing with powerhouse vocals about the assurance of knowing beyond a shadow of a doubt that no matter what we’re facing, our Father is going before us.
+“This I Know” is a tight groove-driven R&B outing with powerhouse vocals about the assurance of knowing beyond a shadow of a doubt that no matter what we’re facing, our Father is going before us.

 For I know that I know that I know, I feel it down in my bones